roschwarz/hydi/README.md

 All confidence interval bounds and estimates are given as rates, i.e. on the interval of [0,1].
 Confidence intervals are calculated to the `1-alpha`-level.
-The convienience flag `overshoot` is set for one or both groups if the maximum likelihood estimate for 5hmC is negative and significantly different from 0 (based on the chosen `alpha`).
+The convenience flag `overshoot` is set for one or both groups if the maximum likelihood estimate for 5hmC is negative and significantly different from 0 (based on the chosen `alpha`).
 Similarly, the `5hmC`-flag is set for one or both groups if the estimates are positive and significantly different from 0 (base on the chosen `alpha`).

 An example output line looks like this: